necst/necst-guide/source/content/facilities.rst

 The `NECSTLab`_ offers several facilities such as computing equipment, resources and services such as web hosting for small projects, management platforms, and code repositories.

-Access to the facilities that do require network connectivity is regulated by the :ref:`rules` and is granted once you obtain access to the lab (see :ref:`access`).
+Access to the facilities that require network connectivity is regulated by the :ref:`rules` and is granted once you obtain access to the lab (see :ref:`access`).

 .. _access-facilities: